harishconti/heal-log/TERMS_OF_SERVICE.md

-# Terms of Service for Clinic OS Lite
+# Terms of Service for PatientLog

 **Effective Date:** December 14, 2024

 ## 1. Acceptance of Terms

-By accessing or using Clinic OS Lite ("the App"), you agree to be bound by these Terms of Service ("Terms").
+By accessing or using PatientLog ("the App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree, do not use the App.

 ## 2. Description of Service

-Clinic OS Lite is a patient management application designed for healthcare professionals to:
+PatientLog is a patient management application designed for healthcare professionals to:
 - Store and manage patient records
 - Create and maintain clinical notes
 - Import/export patient contact information